Get 5% OFF + a Free Item for Life

 As a farm kid who grew up helping in the fields during our early conventional farming days, I can vividly recall seeing baby birds, mice, and bunnies frantically attempting to dodge tractor tires and heavy tillage equipment.

-While the debate rages and the research is inconclusive, one study published in the Journal of Agricultural and Environmental Ethics in 2018 cited the number of small animals deaths into the billions each year.
+While the debate rages and the research is inconclusive, one study published in the Journal of Agricultural and Environmental Ethics in 2018 cited the number of small animal deaths into the billions each year.

 Research doesn’t even begin to quantify the loss of billions of beneficial insects like bees and pollinators or soil organisms like earthworms due to tillage and chemicals used for growing the plant ingredients for fake meat.

-And, the deleterious impact goes beyond animals, bugs and insects giving life to the soil and the land...Let us not forget about all of the marine life harmed from chemical runoff and soil erosion into our lakes, streams, and oceans.
+And the deleterious impact goes beyond animals, bugs, and insects giving life to the soil and the land.
+Let us not forget all the marine life harmed by chemical runoff and soil erosion into our lakes, streams, and oceans.

 Runoff_of_soil_&_fertilizer.jpg